-In December 2019, a new outbreak of pneumonia caused by a Novel Corona Virus began in Wuha (Hubei Province, China).
+In December 2019, a new outbreak of pneumonia caused by a Novel Corona Virus began in Wuhan (Hubei Province, China).
 It subsequently spread to many countries around the world, including South Africa.
-The World Health Organization (WHO) announced that COVID-19 is a public health emergency of international concern (PHEIC) on January 30, 2020.
-This situation has devastated many economies around the world.
+The World Health Organization (WHO) declared COVID-19 a public health emergency of international concern (PHEIC) on January 30, 2020.
+Covid-19 and the lockdowns imposed to control its spread have devastated many economies around the world.